What Are The Advantages of Selling to Employees

 As a qualified retirement plan, an ESOP has tax-friendly features, and they compare favorably to other qualified plans.
 Companies make virtually all contributions to an ESOP—they cost employees nothing.
 These payments generally range between 6% to 8% of pay, compared to an average 4% contribution by non-ESOP plan sponsors.
 ESOPs also sport higher rates of return, lower volatility and, consequently, much higher account balances.
 The National Center for Employee Ownership (NCEO) offers more information.

 One final edge ESOPs seem to give business owners is increased productivity.
-An ESOP Association survey reports that 77% of companies say ESOPs increased productivity.
-Between 70% and 78% reported increased profits and revenue.
-Not surprisingly, 94% said creating employee ownership through an ESOP was a good business decision.
+An ESOP Association survey reports that about 77% of companies say ESOPs increased productivity.
+About 68% reported increased profitability, and about 78% reported increased revenue.
+Not surprisingly, about 92% said creating employee ownership through an ESOP was a good business decision.